Siddhesh1-eng/pbl_project/README.md

-# AI-Based Multi-Modal Examination Monitoring System
+ Examination Monitoring System

 ## 📌 Overview
-This project implements a real-time AI-based proctoring system using Computer Vision techniques.
+This project implements a real-time proctoring system using Computer Vision techniques.

 The system detects suspicious behavior during online examinations by analyzing: